 0 Comments

-Probably, not necessarily your new-born child is indeed a boy But freaks whisper that you can not be sure until it has selected its first toy I have recently completed a new poem, The Birds of Courtenay.
+Probably, not necessarily, your new-born baby really is a boy But freaks whisper that you can not be certain until it has selected its first toy I have recently completed a new poem, The Birds of Courtenay.
 It is ten stanzas long, featuring geese, finches, robins, crows, pigeons, seagulls, starlings, and eagles.
 Here is the opening stanza and a picture of Courtenay.
 A pleasant little island town

 nestled in a serene valley Life’s winding road has lead me here and so I contemplate and dally Herbed Cream Cheese on Ritz Cracker